Frequently Asked Questions

 The delicate bits and pieces we use in our jewelry are not meant to get wet, especially the antique buttons.
 Note cut steel is different from stainless steel and will discolor if it gets wet.

 For us, everything starts with the button hunt.
-Every year, our founder Susan Davis, scours the forgotten corners of this earth for antique buttons and vintage glass.
-Finding the best of the best is her superpower.
-We bring it all home and stockpile it in our design studio in St. Francisville, Louisiana.
+Every year, we scour the forgotten corners of this earth for antique buttons and vintage glass.
+We then bring it all home and stockpile it in our design studio in St. Francisville, Louisiana.
 Over the years we've amassed a monumental archive of vintage glass, antique buttons, and other bits and pieces.
 When you climb the stairs to our second-floor studio, you'll find our collection exploding from every surface, nook, crevice, and corner.
-It's a bonanza or a torment depending on your tolerance for clutter.